SV Angel

 Seed Round in 2012

-LayerVault Inc. develops software solutions tailored for designers, offering a cloud-based application that facilitates the storage, tracking, reviewing, and delivery of design work.
-Founded in 2011 and headquartered in New York, the company primarily serves freelancers and teams of varying sizes.
-The platform provides a user-friendly version control system specifically designed for creatives, enabling efficient collaboration and presentation of design projects.
-LayerVault is trusted by notable organizations such as Twitter, Pinterest, and the BBC, reflecting its reliability within the design community.
-Additionally, LayerVault operates Designer News, an influential online community for designers, which has fostered the development of various applications through its robust API.
+LayerVault Inc. is a New York-based company that develops software solutions specifically for designers.
+Founded in 2011, it offers a proprietary cloud-based application that simplifies version control for design work, allowing users to store, track, review, and deliver their projects efficiently.
+LayerVault primarily caters to freelancers and teams of various sizes, providing tools that enhance collaboration and presentation of design creations.
+The platform is trusted by notable organizations such as Twitter, Pinterest, and the BBC.
+In addition to its software offerings, LayerVault operates Designer News, a prominent online community for designers, which has fostered the development of various applications through its robust API.

 Scoutzie